verlok/inp-demo/README.md

 # Responsiveness demo

-Just a responsiveness quick demo for my presentation "How I made the web more responsive".
+Just a responsiveness quick demo for my presentation "How to make the web more responsive".

 ## How to use

-Add querystring parameter `slow=1` to perform 1 million operations before the toggle, `slow=2` to perform 2 millions, etc.
+Add querystring parameter `blockFor={{ms}}` to block the main thread for `ms` milliseconds after clicks.

 ## Credits